 Student Spotlight: Nicole DicksonCompetitive Edge Internship with Cincinnati mayor’s office provides priceless experience.

-But with graduation in the near future, Dickson was looking for an internship that would give her that extra competitive edge.
+As she neared her graduation, Dickson was looking for an internship that would give her that extra competitive edge.

 A native of Eaton, Ohio, with an interest in politics, Dickson focused her interests to opportunities in the Cincinnati area.